Azure/iotedge/doc/reported_states_during_deployment.md

 # Tracking $edgeAgent's reported properties during deployment.

-An IoT Edge runtime receives a new deployment through $edgeAgent's twin in the desired properties section.
+An IoT Edge runtime receives a new deployment through \$edgeAgent's twin in the desired properties section.
 When it receives this new deployment, it creates a plan to apply changes to the current system.
-Once that plan finishes executing, successfully or not, the $edgeAgent will update its reported properties.
+Once that plan finishes executing, successfully or not, $edgeAgent will update its reported properties.

-This document will help spell out some of the details of $edgeAgent's twin properties as the IoT Edge runtime applies a new deployment.
+This document will help spell out some of the details of \$edgeAgent's twin properties as the IoT Edge runtime applies a new deployment.

 # Relevant twin properties